jasleen27/Netflix-Recommendation-System/README.md

 ### 6. Build Content Based Recommendation System:
 A content-based recommender system was built using the similarity matrix obtained from cosine similarity.
 This system recommends 10 movies or shows based on the type of movie/show the user has watched.

+## Usage
+1. Clone the repository.
+2. Install the required dependencies.
+3. Run the `Netflix_Recommendation_System.ipynb` notebook to explore the analysis, clustering, and recommendation system.

 ## Conclusion

 In this project, we worked on a text clustering problem where we aimed to classify and group Netflix shows into clusters such that the shows within a cluster are similar to each other, and those in different clusters are dissimilar.
 The process involved the following steps: